-FINANCIAL INSTRUMENTS
+Note 20: FINANCIAL INSTRUMENTS

-The group's activities expose it to credit risk and liquidity risk.
+The consolidated entity's activities expose it to credit risk and liquidity risk.
 Interest rate risks are not considered as significant.

-The group uses different methods to measure different types of risk to which it is exposed.
+The consolidated entity uses different methods to measure different types of risk to which it is exposed.

-Risk management is carried out by the Managing Director and the Chief Financial Officer under policies approved by the Audit and Compliance committee and the Board.
+Risk management is carried out by the Managing Director and the Chief Financial Officer under policies approved by the Audit and Compliance Committee and the Board.
 The Board provides directions for overall risk management, as well as policies covering specific areas.